 The great thing about planning ahead of time, and allocating money for this day.
 I didn’t feel guilty when we spent it on food and activities.
 It’s what the money was for.

 We continued to get a Pork Chop On a Stick, Garlic Cheese Curds, and Deep Fried Alligator.
 As long as I had the cash it was actually fun and ya know what?
-I think the food even tasted better without the aftertaste of guilt lol.
+I think the food even tasted better because of the guilt free spending.

 After a bit, my daughters wanted to go off on their own.
 I mean they didn’t wanna walk through the education building, home improvement building, and Health Fair.
 I pulled $30 for each of them out of my cash, and they were off.
 Getting Smoothies, Cookies, and other goodies.